mgrand/smileyVars/README.md

 SmileyVars is a lightweight template engine for SQL.
 It helps you avoid having to write similar SQL many times because small variations are needed.

-SmileyVars is being initially developed with an integration to Spring's JdbcTemplate.
+SmileyVars is being initially developed with an integration to Spring&#x2bc;s JdbcTemplate.
 Other integrations are possible.

 ## Introduction by Example